 Hi!

-First of my apologies for not updating this blog for quite sometime.
+Firstly, my apologies for not updating this blog for quite some time.
 Today I am posting something very crucial for all the people who love working with yeast.

-Yeast can be fun to work with in summer but it became a challenge for me while I lived in North India during winter.
-Hence I thought of writing this post..
+Yeast is so friendly and fun to work with in the summers, but it can be quite a challenge to work with in the winters, and I faced the same problem when I lived in North India.
+Hence, I thought of writing this post!

-When the temperature drops the yeast takes a long time to rise and since I faced that problem I started asking my friends what methods did they use to work with yeast during winter…
+When the temperature drops, the yeast takes a long time to rise, and since I faced that problem, I started asking my blogger friends, on what methods they used to work with the yeast, during the winters.

-• The first thing is to turn the pilot light on in your oven, and set a steaming hot bowl of water in the bottom of your oven.
-Put your covered bowl of dough on a rack over the bowl of water and close the oven door.
-Enough warmth should be generated between the bowl of water (which may have to be changed a couple of times during rising time to keep it hot) to raise your dough.The dough may be a little moist on the bottom from using this method, but if it's the first rising, it should be okay as you can add more flour when you form it for the second rising.
+- The first thing is to turn the pilot light on in your oven and set a steaming hot bowl of water in the bottom of your oven.
+Put the covered bowl of dough on a rack over the bowl of water and close the oven door.
+Enough warmth should be generated between the bowl of water (which may have to be changed a couple of times during the rising time, to keep it hot) and the dough bowl, to raise the dough.The dough may be a little moist on the bottom from using this method, but if it's the first rising, it should be okay, as one can add more flour when one kneads it for the second rising.

-• The second method is to gently warm your oven on the lowest possible heat setting and then immediately turn the oven off.
+- The second method is to gently warm your oven on the lowest possible heat setting and then immediately turn the oven off.
 Put your covered dough into the oven and close the door.
-This method can be a little tricky if you have let your oven heat too long, but generally works well if you are attentive.
+This method can be a little tricky if one has let their oven heat for too long, but it generally works well if one is attentive.

-• The last method is a variation of the first method, especially for the second rise.
-Set your prepared pan of bread dough over (but not in) a bowl of hot water on stove top (or on kitchen table in the direct sunlight), cover it so that the covering does not touch the dough (you may have to make a tent somehow.
-Use tall drinking glasses and a clean white dish towel).
+- The last method is a variation of the first method, especially for the second rise.
+Set your prepared pan of bread dough over (but not in) a bowl of hot water on the stovetop (or on the kitchen table in the direct sunlight), cover it so that the covering does not touch the dough (you may have to make a tent somehow).
+Use tall drinking glasses and a clean white dish towel.
 If your pan of prepared dough is too small to sit atop the pan of water, set a cooling rack over the pan of hot water and then your pan of prepared dough.

-I liked Katy’s idea of using warm water bath but since it required replacing the water again and again as it would cool down fast in winter and I am not a very patient person, so my hunt for my kind of method was still on.
+I liked Katy’s idea of using warm water bath, but since it required replacing the water over and over again, as it would cool down fast in the winter.
+And, since patience isn’t my biggest virtue in the harsh winter months, my hunt for a method that would appeal to me, continued!

 16 comments: